Leolty/tablellm/README.md

 ## 🗂 Data

-Extract the provided data with the following command:
+Unzip the dataset provided in the repository:

 ```bash
 unzip assets/data.zip
 ```

-Your data directory will include:
+After unzipping, you should have the following files:

 ```bash
 data